What is an MRI Scan?

-What does an MRI scan consist?
+What does an MRI scan consist of?

 The MRI scanner resembles a tunnel about 1.5 meters length, enclosed by a large circular magnet.
 You lie on a couch which slides into the scanner.
 A “receiving device” like aerial is placed behind or around, the part of the body being examined.

 This identifies the tiny radio signals produced from your body.
-When each ‘picture’ is begin taken your need to keep still for few minutes, or else the scan picture may blurred.
+When each ‘picture’ is begin taken your need to keep still for a few minutes, or else the scan picture may be blurred.
 The scan itself is painless and this complete producer will take 15 – 40 minutes

-Is MRI scan has any side effects?
+Is an MRI scan has any side effects?

 There are no side effects connected to an MRI scan, it is not painful.
 Since the radiation is not used, the process can be repeated without problems.

-Generally very little, your local hospital will give you information about what is needed before you come for scan, as it uses an enormously strong magnet, so people with certain types of medical implant cannot be scanned.
+Generally very little, your local hospital will give you information about what is needed before you come for scan, as it uses an enormously strong magnet, so people with certain types of medical implants cannot be scanned.

 The following is not an authoritative list but may help to remind you of type of things radiographers need to know